Code-iX/Gibbon-Git-Server/contributing.md

 ## Pull request

-Follow C# style guideline from [chodounsky.net](http://chodounsky.net/2012/12/12/csharp-naming-and-layout-guidelines/).
+Follow C# style guideline by Microsoft.

 Be aware of trailing white spaces and different line endings.
 Don't submit them.

 Don't reformat code just for the sake of reformatting.

-There are code [formatting settings](https://github.com/jakubgarfield/Bonobo-Git-Server/blob/master/CodeFormatting.vssettings) for Visual Studio to make your (and my) life easier.

 Follow design decisions from the code to make it consistent.